qperfect-io/mimiqcircuits-python/docs/manual/loss.rst

 Why Loss Models Exist
 ~~~~~~~~~~~~~~~~~~~~~

-A :class:`~mimiqcircuits.lossmodel.LossModel` is the user-defined policy used by
+A :class:`~mimiqcircuits.lossmodel.LossModel` is the user-defined policy used
-:func:`~mimiqcircuits.lossmodel.sample_losses` when an instruction is only
+while resolving loss when an instruction is only partially affected.
+This
-partially affected by loss.
-This happens, for example, when a two-qubit gate is
+happens, for example, when a two-qubit gate is scheduled but one of its qubits
-scheduled but one of its qubits has already been lost while the other one is
+has already been lost while the other is still present.
-still present.

 MIMIQ can detect this situation, but it should not guess the physics for the
 remaining qubits.
 Different hardware models and approximations can lead to